The 6 best kitchen cabinet paints to refresh tired cupboard doors

 Reasons to avoid

-If you’re renovating your kitchen cabinets with a few coats of paint you will need one that is durable, hardwearing, washable and looks good.
-And this is exactly what you get with this satin offering from Dulux.
-But you will need to prep and prime your cabinets and doors properly to get the best finish.
+If you’re renovating your kitchen cabinets with a few coats of paint, you’ll need one that is durable, hardwearing, washable, and looks good.
+And that’s exactly what you get with this satin offering from Dulux.

 3. Rust-Oleum Kitchen Cupboard Paint